cynkra/dm/vignettes/out/howto-dm-db.md

   dbname = "Financial_ijs",
   host = "relational.fit.cvut.cz"
 )
-#> Error: Failed to connect: Lost connection to MySQL server at 'waiting for initial communication packet', system error: 110
 ```

 Creating a dm object takes a single call to `dm_from_src()` with the DBI